aws-samples/mlops-pipeline-prestodb/blog_post.md

     When the notebook is open, on the Run menu, choose **Run All Cells** to run the code in this notebook.
-This notebook extracts the latest approved model from the Model Registry and deploys it as a SageMaker Endpoint for real time inference.
+This notebook extracts the latest approved model from the Model Registry and deploys it as a SageMaker Endpoint for real-time inference.
 It does so by executing the following steps:

-    1.  **Extract the latest approved model from the SageMaker Model Registry**: To deploy a real time SageMaker endpoint, first fetch the `image uri` of your choice and extract the latest approved model from the Model Registry.
+    1.  **Extract the latest approved model from the SageMaker Model Registry**: To deploy a real-time SageMaker endpoint, first, fetch the `image uri` of your choice and extract the latest approved model from the Model Registry.
 Once the latest approved model is extracted, we use a container list with the specified